 To get the first part of the final lock, the kiddos had to had to unlock a box with a directional lock on it.
 It’s a really interesting lock that I knew I wanted to incorporate into the room, so again, I worked backwards from there to try and find a puzzle that would work with the theme.

 The answer for this lock was “RIGHT, DOWN, DOWN, LEFT” so I thought it would be cool to have some portraits point out the right combination.

 Only problem is that two of the portraits are missing, with a tape outline on the wall as to where they should be.
-The missing two pictures were locked up inside a big portfolio cases I borrowed from one of the art teachers.
+The missing two pictures were locked up inside a big black portfolio case I borrowed from one of the art teachers.

 I hid the key to that case in a mixed media art piece, which I made with some loose ends we had lying around the library.

-Once they find that key, they can unlock portfolio, find the missing portraits, put all four together and eventually figure out that the four portraits give the answer to the first lock.
+Once they found that key, they could unlock the portfolio, find the missing portraits, put all four together and eventually figure out that the four portraits give the answer to the first lock.

 Kiddos kinda got stuck on this one.
 Some kids were confused by the third photo in the series since it kinda looks like I’m holding a thumb up and one thumb down.
 So if you do this, make sure it’s clear where you are pointing.
 Also this lock liked to stick, so I had to actually open it up for all 3 groups.
 I did ask them what the final combination was, and when I finally got the correct answer, I would help them open it.